 496 Keel Repair (cont.)Marty

-I have the new trailing edge of the keel in place here, attached on each side by 2 layers of uni carbon at 90 degrees to each other.
-It will take one more layer, and then some thickened epoxy after, but the piece is properly aligned and meets legal dimensions, so it's looking good so far!
+I have the new trailing edge of the keel in place here, attached on each side by 2 layers of carbon tape at 90 degrees to each other.
+It will take one more layer, and then fairing with thickened epoxy afterwards, but the piece is properly aligned and meets legal dimensions.
+It's looking good so far!

 International 110 #496 - keel repairMarty

-The trailing edge on 496's keel needs repair.
-It had already been repaired once, some time earlier, using a filler which didn't stand up to the good knocking it got when I tried to trailer-launch with the trailer's removable crosspiece still in place.
+The cast iron keel on 496 needs repair.
+The trailing edge of its web, which had lost some material to rust, had already been repaired once, using a filler which didn't stand up to the good knocking it got when I tried to trailer-launch with the trailer's removable crosspiece still in place.
 Hmmm...

 Project Boat from CTMarty